Russia

 Constitution and government

-The Constitution of the Russian Federation2http://www.constitution.ru/en/10003000-02.htm also promotes the principle of state secularism (neutrality in terms of belief) (Article 14).
-However, amendments to the Constitution passed into law through presidential decree on 4 July 2020, describes a “belief in God” as a core national value.3https://www.rferl.org/a/30704684.html; https://www.bbc.co.uk/news/world-europe-53255964
+The Constitution of the Russian Federation2http://www.constitution.ru/en/10003000-02.htm promotes the principle of state secularism (neutrality in terms of belief) (Article 14).
+However, amendments to the Constitution, passed into law through presidential decree on 4 July 2020, describe a “belief in God” as a core national value.3https://www.rferl.org/a/30704684.html; https://www.bbc.co.uk/news/world-europe-53255964 According to a Constitutional Court ruling, the amendment’s reference to God does not contravene the secular nature of the government or undermine freedom of religion but serves to emphasize the significant socio-cultural role of religion in the formation and development of the nation.4https://www.state.gov/reports/2022-report-on-international-religious-freedom/russia/

 The President

-According to Article 4 of the Constitution of the Russian Federation, the President is the head of state, guarantor of the Constitution, human and civil rights and freedoms.
+According to Article 4 of the Constitution of the Russian Federation, the President is the Head of State, guarantor of the Constitution, human and civil rights and freedoms.
 They take measures in order to protect the sovereignty of the Russian Federation, ensure coordinated functioning of public authorities, and determine the main goals of domestic and foreign policy, while acting as Commander-in-Chief.
 The president addresses citizenship issues, gives national awards, and grants pardons.
 Numerous federal ministries, services and agencies work under direct supervision of the President of the Russian Federation.

 Legislative authorities violating secularism

-On 26 January 2017, in the course of Christmas Parliamentary Meetings, the same committee, in cooperation with Synodal Department for Media and Public Relations of the Moscow Patriarchate, held a roundtable meeting on the topic “Religion.
+On 26 January 2017, in the course of Christmas Parliamentary Meetings, the above mentioned committee, in cooperation with the Synodal Department for Media and Public Relations of the Moscow Patriarchate, held a roundtable meeting on the topic “Religion.
 Society.
 State.”
 While First Deputy Chairman of the Committee, Ivan Suharev, pointed out the necessity of regulating activities of “pseudo-religious” organizations and associations, the Chairman Sergei Gavrilov emphasized “joint constructive activities” between the government and “traditional” Russian churches.

 Anti-extremism

 In 2016, President Putin adopted the ‘Yarovaya law’, ostensibly aimed at tightening measures in the fight against terrorism.
-The law fails to adequately define the term “extremism” thereby enabling the state to prosecute a vast range of nonviolent religious activity.7https://www.uscirf.gov/sites/default/files/Russia.pdf; https://www.uscirf.gov/reports-briefs/special-reports/inventing-extremists-the-impact-russian-anti-extremism-policies/
+The law fails to adequately define the term “extremism” thereby enabling the state to prosecute a vast range of nonviolent religious activity.10https://www.uscirf.gov/sites/default/files/Russia.pdf; https://www.uscirf.gov/reports-briefs/special-reports/inventing-extremists-the-impact-russian-anti-extremism-policies/

-In 2019, the Russian government also continued to use its anti-extremism law to prosecute Muslims—particularly adherents of the Islamic missionary movement Tablighi Jamaat and readers of the Turkish theologian Said Nursi—and Scientologists for peaceful religious activity.9https://www.uscirf.gov/sites/default/files/Russia.pdf
+In 2019, the Russian government also continued to use its anti-extremism law to prosecute Muslims—particularly adherents of the Islamic missionary movement Tablighi Jamaat and readers of the Turkish theologian Said Nursi—and Scientologists for peaceful religious activity.12https://www.uscirf.gov/sites/default/files/Russia.pdf

 Education and children’s rights